ashten28/my_datascience/sentiment_analysis_animal_crossing/README.md

 > This report is written based on [Julia Silge’s
 > blog](https://juliasilge.com/blog/animal-crossing/).
 However, I also
-> attempt to incorporate my own thoughts and learnings as well."
+> attempt to incorporate my own thoughts and learnings.
 >
 > \~ humble beginner